raagan-u/docs/docs/developers/sdk/react/Hooks.md

 # useGarden

 The `useGarden` hook is a comprehensive, pre-packaged React hook that simplifies the integration of Garden SDK into your dApp.
-It encapsulates the functionality of both `useOrderbook` and `useSecretManager` while exposing a unified API to handle all core interactions, from order management to secret handling.
+It encapsulates the functionality of both `useOrderbook` and `useDigestKey` while exposing a unified API to handle all core interactions, from order management to secret handling.

 ## Return Type